-Section 1

-Carcass "ON FOOT" Class
+Section 1 Carcass "ON FOOT" Class

-Barrows and Gilts of all breeds will be judged on foot Monday, July 18th, 2022 at 9:00 am for trophies only.
+Barrows and Gilts of all breeds will be judged on foot Monday, July 17th, 2023 at 9:00 am for trophies only.

 Trophies donated by: Westside Feed

-Section 2

-Carcass "ON RAIL" Class
+Section 2 Carcass "ON RAIL" Class

 Hogs will be shipped to Heffelfinger Meats, Inc., Jeromesville for processing.
 To qualify, carcass must be minimum length of 29.5 inches, maximum of 1.2 inches backfat at the 10th rib.
-Minimum of 4.5 square inch loin eye, minimum of 150# carcass weight.
-Maximum 200# carcass.
+Minimum of 4.5 square inch loin eye, live weight must be between 240#-290#

-Placement will be made on the percentage of ham and loin placing of carcass by Heffelfinger Meats.
-Inc. will be final.
+Placement will be made on the percentage of ham and loin placing of carcass by Heffelfinger Meats, Inc. will be final.
 Data and placing will be posted in swine barn as soon as possible.